0x4248/notebook/source/content/01 Areas/Computer Science/4 Exchanging data/15 Compression, Encryption and Hashing/Encryption.md

 # Encryption

 ***
-Encryption is the transformation from one form to another in order to prevent unauthorized access to the original data.
+Encryption is the transformation from one form to another in order to prevent unauthorised access to the original data.
 ## Key terms
 - Plaintext - the original data
 - Cipher text -  the encrypted data